gisogrimm/arucotracking/README.md

 # arucotracking

 This repository is a wrapper around the OpenCV 3dcalib toolkit.
-For installation, clone or unzip the repository, and type "make dep", then "make".
+For installation, clone or unzip the repository, and type `make dep`, then `make`.

 # Examples: